Lobster Tail Recipe

 Ways to Cook Lobster

 Broiling lobster is easiest.
 This involves an oven, a pan, and the lobster.
 This process usually takes under 30 minutes total.
+Use this method for a lobster tail dinner idea.
+This is the best way to prepare lobster tails at home.

 Feel free to grill lobster too!
 This adds a more hearty flavor.